Dental Implants Can Replace Your Missing Tooth

 Whether you’re missing one tooth, a few teeth, or even all your teeth, dental implants could be the solution to help you speak, chew, and smile naturally once again.

-All the Renton Dental team care about the effect missing teeth can have on your life.
+Our team care about the effect missing teeth can have on your life.
 When you’re missing a tooth, you may lack self-confidence, be hesitant to smile, and have difficulty chewing or speaking.
 Precision dental implants from our Paddington dental practice could be your answer.

-At Renton Dental you won’t be rushed into making a decision regarding your own oral health.
+You won’t be rushed into making a decision regarding your own oral health.
 We will explain the pros and cons of all your tooth replacement options, and give you the time and space to make your own decision.

 Exploring Your Tooth Replacement Options